Banerjee2021/Banking-System/README.md

 # Banking-System
-A simple java project that showcases simple baking transactions.
+A simple java project that showcases simple banking transactions.
+> Compile both the java files in terminal.
+> Run the files alternatively in terminal.